 Effective June 17, 2020, we are now scheduling patients for immunotherapy (allergy shots) and Xolair injections.
 Injections will be given by appointment only.
 For fastest service, please click on "Request Appointment" in the upper right corner of this web page, or on the "Appointments" button at the bottom left of this web page.
 If you call the office instead, we ask that you call 1 time only and leave a voicemail.
 We will call you back within 48 business hours.
 Due to the large volume of requests, we kindly ask that you refrain from calling multiple times.

 Important: All immunotherapy patients are now required to have their own epinephrine auto-injector 2-pak (e.g., Auvi-Q, EpiPen, or generic epinephrine) on hand for all of their injections.
 If you do not already have this medication, we will prescribe it for you when you schedule your first injection.

 We have been working hard to update our policies and implement strict protocols for your safety and the safety of your families and our staff.
-We are taking the following steps to keep you safe: non-contact check-in from your vehicle, social distancing in our office and waiting areas, pre-screening questions and temperature checks, required usage of masks by patients and staff, and, as always, a high standard for cleaning and disinfecting.
+We are taking the following steps to keep you safe: social distancing in our office and waiting areas, pre-screening questions, required usage of masks by patients and staff, and, as always, a high standard for cleaning and disinfecting.

 When we call you to schedule your injection(s), all of the following are required: